Staring at the screen wondering which film to watch for inspiration, motivation or just to kill an evening?

-Although this post is titled for “entrepreneurs”, these movies also include films aimed at employees too, as these films also carry important lessons that be carried over into any business, as well as a likely throwback to how things might have been back in your 9 to 5 days.
+Although the title of this post is aimed at entrepreneurs, these movies also include films aimed at employees too, as these films also carry important lessons that be carried over into any business, as well as a likely throwback to how things might have been back in your 9 to 5 days.

 40 Entrepreneur Movies You Need To Watch